Do you want to know how to self-publish a book or an ebook?

 Yes, many self-published authors and writers are achieving success by taking control of their work and becoming author-publishers.

-While some indie authors work full-time, others use self-publishing as a part-time activity and are satisfied keeping their work as a side income.
+They are satisfied with keeping their work as a side income.

-As with any occupation, the saying that the harder you work, the luckier you get, applies to self-publishing.
+As with any occupation, the saying that the harder you work, the luckier you get applies to self-publishing a book.

 As long as you provide a quality product (a good book) to the market, you can expect to sell copies of your print books or digital books.